comp-physics/RBC3D/examples/field_visual/README.md

 ### Output File

-After runnning the simulation, you will receive an output file `./D/field.csv`.
+After running the simulation, you will receive an output file `./D/field.csv`.
 This file contains the following comma-separated columns:

 X | Y | Z | Vx | Vy | Vz